C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 • 4, 6, 8, 10, … (The pattern rule is +2.
 It is possible to deduce the next term in the pattern by adding 2; for example, 10 + 2 = 12)

-A pattern where the terms are decreasing numbers.
-The terms of a shrinking pattern come from rules involving subtraction and division.
+A pattern where the terms are numbers that decrease.
+The terms of a shrinking pattern can be genereated from regularities involving subtraction and division of whole numbers.

 Examples